 this command delete any old ckp_*.dmtcp files in your current

 If there are no options defined in the <options> field, DMTCP will keep running with the options defined in the initial dmtcp_launch call (such as interval time, output directory etc).

-Simple example of using DMTCP with BLAST on crane is shown below:
+Simple example of using DMTCP with BLAST on swan is shown below:

 #!/bin/bash #SBATCH --job-name=BlastX #SBATCH --nodes=1 #SBATCH --ntasks=8 #SBATCH --time=50:00:00 #SBATCH --mem=20gb #SBATCH --output=BlastX_info_1.txt #SBATCH --error=BlastX_error_1.txt module load dmtcp module load blast/2.4 cd $WORK/<project_folder> cp -r /work/HCC/DATA/blastdb/nr/ /tmp/ cp input_reads.fasta /tmp/ dmtcp_launch --new-coordinator --rm --interval 3600 blastx -query \ /tmp/input_reads.fasta -db /tmp/nr/nr -out blastx_output.alignments \ -num_threads $SLURM_NTASKS_PER_NODE

 In this example, DMTCP takes checkpoints every hour (

 and the actual command we want to checkpoint is